 Merriam Webster’s definition of a “Quilt”– A bed coverlet of two layers of cloth filled with batting held in place with ties or a stitched design.

-Here at QuiltMyShirts.com, we make T-shirt quilts.We don’t advertise quilts and then make you a blanket, as some of the other companies out there are doing.
+Here at QuiltMyShirts.com, we make T-shirt quilts.We do not advertise quilts and then make you a blanket, as some other t-shirt “quilt” companies are doing.
 Why does it matter?
 Blankets are stretchy and thin.
 They will only hold up as long as the t-shirt holds up.
 How many of your shirts have seen better days just from wear?
 A blanket will wear out just like your shirts.
-Initially, you will receive a very soft stretchy product, but it really is not in the same league as what we produce.
+There is nothing in-between the shirts and the fleece backing to keep them stabilized.

-Our competitor’s t-shirt quilt blankets are made by taking the stretchy t-shirts and only backing them with stretchy fleece, without any stitching whatsoever for reinforcement.
-Stretchy + stretchy is not a good combination for long-lasting strength.
+T-shirt blankets are made by taking the stretchy t-shirts and constructing them (envelope style) with a stretchy fleece fabric for backing.
+There is no reinforcement to stabilize these two layers.
+When they are washed the 2 layers have the tendency to shrink at different percentages, resulting in a distorted throw.
 They are very economical as they only take a few steps to construct, but unfortunately you will only get a few more years out of your t-shirts.

 - Quality is the most important thing at QuiltMyShirts.com.